projectara/greybus-spec/source/special.rst

 The AP Module is required to provide a CPort that uses the SVC Protocol on an Interface.
-During system initialization the SVC uses Probe Operations to find an Interface on the AP Module.
+During system initialization the SVC uses Probe AP Operations to find an Interface on the AP Module.
 Once that Interface is found, the SVC sets up a |unipro| connection from one of its CPorts to the AP Module Interface's SVC CPort.
 It sends a Control Protocol connected operation to the Interface, notifying